ROVI-org/battery-data-toolkit/docs/index.rst

 Battery Data Toolkit
 ====================

-The battery-data-toolkit, ``batdata`` converts battery cycling data from native formats to a standardized HDF5 file.
+The battery-data-toolkit, ``battdat`` converts battery cycling data from native formats to a standardized HDF5 file.
 These HDF5 files contain the metadata needed to understand the source of the data, and can be easily manipulated by common analysis libraries (e.g., Pandas).